Children in the Gaza war: Birth and pregnancy

 Doctors Without Borders stated that women were giving birth in plastic tents, and that those undergoing C-sections were being released within hours.
 It also reported that women were being turned away from hospitals due to overcrowding, with some forced to birth in public restrooms.
 Doctors at Kamal Adwan Hospital performed an emergency c-section on a deceased pregnant woman in February 2024, after which they performed a fetal cardiac resuscitation; however, the baby did not survive.
 In April 2024 doctors in Rafah performed a similar emergency c-section after an IDF bombardment targeted a housing block in Rafah, the baby survived in critical condition before dying after 5 days.
 Her mother, father and 3-year-old sister had all been killed in the bombing.
 In July 2024, yet another baby was delivered by surgeons after the mother was killed by an airstrike.

 The Women's Centre for Legal Aid and Counselling reported women were suffering from birth complications and a lack of both postpartum care and newborn vaccines.
-The UN Population Fund stated that newborn babies were dying because mothers were unable to access prenatal or postnatal care.
+The United Nations Population Fund stated that newborn babies were dying because mothers were unable to access prenatal or postnatal care.
 According to a UNICEF State of Palestine Humanitarian Situation report, from early March 2024 at least 5,500 pregnant women do not have access to pre or post natal check ups due to the continued airstrike and lack of safe shelter.
 Doctors at the Al-Helal Al Emirati Hospital reported "chaos and suffering" due to the large influx of displaced people arriving to deliver their babies.